moe123/coconut/ReadMe.markdown

 Coconut is designed with these goals in mind:

 - Provide a small set of basic utility classes optimized for use in a multi-threading environment.
-- Performances and memory footprint in mind (The author has a background in embedded systems (not in a limited sense of mobile software programming) and real-time signal processing).
+- Performances and memory footprint in mind (1).
 - The internal implementation doesn't use any 'auto type constructs everything must stay explicit.
-- Not only reserved to desktops but also distributed systems (The author knows about fail-over clusters and everything in between).
+- Not only reserved to desktops but also distributed systems (2).
 - Concurrent block/lambda executions, concurrency, multi-threading, asynchronous dispatch, IPC.
 - Traversable, iterable, sortable collections thru the KVC interface not relaying on binary comparison.
 - Make software development easier by introducing consistent conventions.
 - Code readability, syntax, allowing to express concepts in fewer lines of code.
-- Support Unicode strings (by default width insensitive ; e.g composed or precomposed) and other legacy encodings, UTF-8, i18n and locale comparison.
+- Support Unicode strings (3) and other legacy encodings, UTF-8, i18n and locale comparison.
-- Support for Path, Stream (UTF-16, UTF-8 agnostic parsing and conversion), filesystem and network access on different platforms.
+- Support for Path, Stream (4), filesystem and network access on different platforms.
 - Safe and transparent access to the main loop or UI loop queue of the platform e.g safely signaling the UI thread.
 - Object persistence, distribution, melt-in KVO notifications, event looper.
+- Provide a level of OS independence, to enhance portability (5).

+1 - The author has a background in embedded systems ; not in a limited sense of mobile software programming ; and real-time signal processing.
+2 - The author knows about fail-over clusters and everything in between.
+3 - by default width insensitive ; e.g composed or precomposed insensitive.
+4 - UTF-16, UTF-8 agnostic parsing and conversion.
-- Provide a level of OS independence, to enhance portability without the temptation of becoming a cargobay and only using a small set of selected dependencies.
+5 - Without the temptation of becoming a cargobay and only using a small set of selected dependencies.
 -----------------------------------------------------------------------------------------------

 Coconut supports multiple programming paradigms, including object-oriented, imperative and